ziyilin/graal/docs/reference-manual/languages/jvm/operations.md

 and run again.

-When the VM crashes in this way, it does not execute the shutdown code that archives the Graal diagnostic output or delete the directory it was written to.
+When the VM crashes in this way, it does not execute the shutdown code that archives the Graal compiler diagnostic output or delete the directory it was written to.
 This must be done manually after the crash.

 By default, the directory is `$PWD/graal-dumps/<timestamp>`; for example, `./graal-dumps/1499938817387`.